 General Information

+Job rotation, unlike a management assignment, is a work change by mutual agreement wherein the employee takes on a new role for a temporary a period agreed to in advance by the parties.
+Such arrangements are intended to be for the benefit of all of the parties involved.

 Job rotation shall incorporate the following provisions:

 Job rotation can be within the agency, between state agencies, or between a state agency and a federal, local, or private entity.